bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/sphere-of-influence.md

 \ddot{\vector{R}} = \vector{A}_s + \vector{P}_p
 :::

-In Eq. {eq}`eq:sphere-of-influence-accel-inertial`, $\vector{A}$ is the primary acceleration vector, which is due to the Sun in the inertial frame.
+In @eq:sphere-of-influence-accel-inertial, $\vector{A}$ is the primary acceleration vector, which is due to the Sun in the inertial frame.
 On the other hand, $\vector{P}$ represents the perturbing acceleration vector, which is due to the planet.

 Next, we need to write the equations of motion of the spacecraft in a moving reference frame relative to the planet: